-First a base was constructed for the Bridge unit to stand on.
+First a Base was constructed for the Bridge unit to stand on.

-While the base was being built others began building the gantry in Derek Turners Barn which was a major engineering project all of its own.
+While the base was being built others began building the Gantry in Derek Turners Barn which was a major engineering project all of its own.

-Having got things underway we needed to pay for it all, and while the club had funded the work so far from its reserves more money was needed to the tune of a Hundred Thousand Pounds!
-But we had no need to worry because when the club floated a Bond Issue to raise the funds, it was oversubscribed within 24hrs !
+Having got things underway we needed to pay for it all, and while the club had funded the work so far from its reserves more money was needed to the tune of a Hundred Thousand Pounds !
+But we needent of worried because when the club floated a Bond Issue to raise the funds it was over subscribed within 24hrs !